Fighters & Mines

 The fighters are deducted from the planet’s stock and deployed to the sector immediately.
 This costs 1 action point and 5 credits per fighter deployed (95% cheaper than buying at StarDock for 100cr each).

-Note: You cannot deploy fighters in CHOAM Protected Space (safe sectors).
-Fighters must be deployed in dangerous space.
+Note: You cannot deploy fighters in CHOAM Protected Space (safe sectors) or at StarDock.
+Fighters must be deployed in eligible dangerous space.

 Fighter Fleet Naming